Call for Abstracts – Joint IACAP/AISB Conference on Philosophy of Computing and AI (IACAP/AISB-25)

 The International Association for Computing and Philosophy (IACAP) and the Society for the Study of Artificial Intelligence and Simulation of Behaviour (AISB) will host a joint conference in July 2025.
 Please see below for joint CFA.

-Deadline for Symposia submission is 1 December 2025.
+Deadline for Symposia submission is extended to January 15, 2025.

 Keynote Speakers